mahlzahn/osmapi/README.md

 [![Downloads](https://pypip.in/d/osmapi/badge.png)](https://pypi.python.org/pypi/osmapi/)
 [![License](https://pypip.in/license/osmapi/badge.png)](https://pypi.python.org/pypi/osmapi/)

-Python wrapper for the OSM API
+Python wrapper for the OSM API, upgraded for use with Python 3, created with [2to3](http://docs.python.org/3/library/2to3.html)

 ## Installation